trifwn/Icarus/README.md

 - Computation

 Abstraction Layer for the solvers and running of analyses.
+Handles the translation of internal objects to solver specific formats.
+It contains the solvers and analyses

 - Conceptual